PanagiotisDrakatos/Lightweight_IoT_Crypto_Library/README.md

 #Philosophy
-<p>The <b>Light_IoT_CryptoDevice </b> philosophy is to provide small, robust tooling for companies to adopt Bring your own device (BYOD) which is refers to the policy of permitting employees to bring personally owned devices (laptops, tablets, and smart phones) to their workplace, and to use those devices to access privileged company information and application with secure </p>
+<p>The <b>Lightweight_IoT_Crypto_Library </b> philosophy is to provide small, robust tooling for companies to adopt Bring your own device (BYOD) which is refers to the policy of permitting employees to bring personally owned devices (laptops, tablets, and smart phones) to their workplace, and to use those devices to access privileged company information and application with secure </p>

 #Quick Start
 <p>The quickest way to get started is to install the Server.All what you need to run the server is described below:</p>